PgBeam Docs

 /* @pgbeam:replica */ SELECT * FROM products WHERE active = true;

-PgBeam strips the annotation before forwarding.
+PgBeam strips annotations before forwarding.
 See Read Replicas for setup instructions, ORM examples, and health check details.

 Latency characteristics